tonisuwendi/tonisuwendi/README.md

 ### Hi there, I'm Toni Suwendi 👋

 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Swift and iOS Development
+- 🌱 I’m currently learning Next.js and React Native
 - 📫 How to reach me: tonisuwen@gmail.com